 The screening step implements a simple model that is applied to each SCC.
 Assume independent NonDetectSpike-LogNormal (NDS-LN) models for both the consumptions of modelled food in source S and the concentrations of substance C in source S. A 'non-detect' consumption is assumed to be a zero consumption.
 A censored concentration will be imputed by a user-specified fraction f of the Limit of Reporting.
-Then the model for consumption has 3 parameters and the model for concentration has four parameters, as specified in Table 3.178.
+Then the model for consumption has 3 parameters and the model for concentration has four parameters, as specified in Table 3.104.
 Note that the parameters of the consumption distribution are estimated from the consumption data using sampling weights if these have been provided in the consumption data set.

-, and the same of

 parameter consumptions concentrations

-probability of a positive π_x π_c
+probability of a positive $\pi_x$ $\pi_c$

-mean positives (ln scale) μ_x μ_c
+mean positives (ln scale) $\mu_x$ $\mu_c$

-standard deviation positives (ln scale) σ_x σ_c
+standard deviation positives (ln scale) $\sigma_x$ $\sigma_c$

 value to use for censored values (ln scale) $f \cdot L_c$

-Table 3.178: Parameters for screening models (per source/substance)
+Table 3.104: Parameters for screening models (per source/substance)